indiefan/home_assistant_nanit/README.md

+# Background

+This is a fork of a no-longer-maintained project (https://gitlab.com/adam.stanek/nanit) with added support for Nanit's (now required) 2FA authentication.

+Original readme below:

 # Nanit Stream Proxy

 This is sleepless night induced pet project to restream Nanit Baby Monitor live stream for local viewing.